PRACTICE DIRECTION 47 - PROCEDURE FOR DETAILED ASSESSMENT OF COSTS AND DEFAULT PROVISIONS

 (b) the bills of costs relate to costs recoverable between the parties for work undertaken after 6 April 2018 (“the Transition Date”).

-5.A1 A model electronic bill in pdf format is annexed to this Practice Direction as Precedent S and a link to an electronic spreadsheet version of the same model bill is provided in paragraph 5.A2 of this Practice Direction.
+5.A1 A model electronic bill is annexed to this version of this Practice Direction as Precedent S. The online version of this Practice Direction at

-5.A2 Electronic bills may be in either the spreadsheet format which can be found online at http://www.justice.gov.uk/courts/procedure-rules/civil or any other spreadsheet format which—
+5.A2 Electronic bills may be in either Precedent S spreadsheet format online at http://www.justice.gov.uk/courts/procedure-rules/civil or any other spreadsheet format which—

 (a) reports and aggregates costs based on the phases, tasks, activities and expenses defined in Schedule 2 to this Practice Direction;